Real life stories

 Everyone can communicate

+Everyone can communicate, even if like Amy you can't speak.
 A big part of our work is finding different ways of communicating other than just speech.

-27-year-old Amy had a tough start in life.
+Amy, a young woman we support, had a tough start in life.
 Her complex physical and learning disabilities mean she can’t tell others by speech what she wants or needs.
 She started injuring herself at 18 months old, and continued seriously self-harming into adulthood.

-When we first met Amy she was living with her parents and three siblings in a beautiful vardo (a static home) in a Gypsy community.
+When we first met Amy she was living with her family in a beautiful vardo (a static home) in a Gypsy community.
 Her family were exhausted and struggling to meet her needs.
 Amy had moved back in with them after being left alone and unsupervised in her first adult care home.
 She had injured herself causing severe tissue damage.
 When her mother saw her, she was so distressed she took Amy home immediately.
 She knew the difficulties that lay ahead, but as a devoted parent could not bear to see her daughter suffering.

 Everyone can communicate.
 By injuring herself Amy was saying something in the only way she knew.
 We understood that in order to support Amy, we had to interpret what her self-injurious behaviour meant.
 Our Positive Behaviour Support (PBS) team started by observing what happened before, during and after Amy's episodes of self-injury.
 We read about her past.
 We talked to her family and everyone else, like her physiotherapist, who knew her well.
 We found out that Amy probably self-harmed either because she got a response, or to keep her senses stimulated.
 Her self-harming was saying “I am unhappy, I’m bored, or I need something”.